mapcraftlabs/mapcraftjs/README.md

 #### Linear theming

 All the challenge is in the config object for the theme.
-Here is a simple example that maps the min/max values in the `data` array to a linear scale between two colors (using d3).  `opacity` sets the opacity of the shapes, `weight` is the thickness of the outside borders of the shapes, and `outlineColor` is the color of the border.
+Here is a simple example that maps the min/max values in the `data` array to a linear scale between two colors (using d3).

+`opacity` sets the opacity of the shapes, `weight` is the thickness of the outside borders of the shapes, and `outlineColor` is the color of the border.
+These other attributes can be added to all themes, although they are often omitted on this page for brevity.

 ```javascript
 {